What does implementation mean in the creative process? How is the creative process brought to a conclusion?

 An iconic event that showcased this kind of display of inventiveness in the engineering domain was the Apollo 13 mission to the Moon in April 1970.
 Throughout the entire event, the team generated novel and workable solutions to problems they had neither encountered nor imagined before.
 Abraham (2018) uses this example to demonstrate the brilliance of creative minds in applied domains of science and technology.
 Their ability to do this was built on an intimate familiarity with the spacecraft and other mission elements built through years of careful, attentive work.

 Aalto’s fashion students are known for their talent.
 For example, they have been selected many times as finalists to the annual Festival International de Mode & de Photographie Hyères, one of the most prestigious design competitions in the world.
 The work they display often looks wildly creative.
 But behind the imaginary surface lies years of intimate presence with the material.
 Watch the video below to learn about the embodied and tacit ‘textile thinking.’
+If the video doesn’t show below, you can watch it here.

 Case study